 Implant Treatment for Tooth Replacement

-Dr. Johnson Hagood of Vero Beach Art of Dentistry has had great success in replacing missing teeth either with dental implants or with fixed bridges.
-Using the latest advanced materials and tissue management techniques, Dr. Hagood is able to provide the service that is most appropriate for you.
+Dr. Johnson Hagood and Dr. Talmadge Wilkins of Vero Beach Art of Dentistry have had great success in replacing missing teeth either with dental implants or with fixed bridges.
+Using the latest advanced materials and tissue management techniques, they are able to provide the service that is most appropriate for you.

 The reasons why teeth should be replaced are significant.
 A missing tooth is an obvious dental malformity that undermines the confidence to smile.
 Not only does it compromise appearance, but it also compromises the ability to bite, chew, and fully breakdown foods, leading to altered eating habits.
 It can alter speech.
 The condition leads to bone loss in the jaw and the abnormal shifting of the other teeth as well as bite problems for remaining teeth.